AlphaSense vs PitchBook Comparison

 PitchBook's strength is its structured private market coverage.

-That data is updated six times a day and sourced through both automated web crawling (over one million news events scanned per week) and a primary research team that contacts companies, advisors, and investors directly to gather deal details not publicly available.
+That data is updated six times a day and sourced through automated web crawling (over one million news events scanned per week) and a primary research team of 1,800+ researchers that contacts companies, advisors, and investors directly to gather deal details not publicly available.

 For deal professionals, this means access to pre- and post-money valuations, cap tables, EBITDA multiples, investor dry powder, LP commitment histories, and fund performance benchmarks in one place.
 Advanced Search allows granular filtering across every entity type.
 The Excel plugin (included free with all subscriptions) provides 30+ pre-built templates for tearsheets, comps, and valuations that update with one click.